-Salons and barbershops must understand and comply with new employment laws following two recent court cases and fresh legislation.
+Salons and barbershops must understand and comply with the latest employment laws following two court cases and fresh legislation.
+Brexit will also affect employment law.

 This blog post covers: